Hughzu/trackstack/docs/APPLICATION.md

 ### Mutations & Serverless Forms
 *The problem: The production application runs behind an AWS Lambda Function URL secured by AWS IAM.
 A standard HTML form submitted by the browser (`<form method="POST">`) doesn't know how to sign the payload with AWS SigV4 credentials, resulting in a `403 Forbidden` error.*

 - **How it works (`ApiFormHandler.astro`):** `apps/web/src/layouts/ApiFormHandler.astro` is a global interceptor script injected into the main layouts.
   - **Interception:** It listens for submisssion events on any form carrying the `data-api-form` attribute and prevents the browser's default navigation behavior.
   - **Serialization:** It extracts the form inputs via the `FormData` API and serializes them into a clean JSON object.
   - **SigV4 Signing Prep:** AWS SigV4 requires the request payload to be hashed.
 The script uses the browser's native `window.crypto.subtle` API to calculate the `SHA-256` hash of the JSON body and injects it into the `x-amz-content-sha256` header.
+  - **Auth wiring:** On successful `POST /api/auth/login`, it stores the returned bearer token in browser storage.
+On successful `POST /api/auth/logout`, it clears that client token before redirect or reload.
-  - **Fetching & UI Feedback:** Finally, it performs an AJAX `fetch` request using `window.signedFetch` (which is configured elsewhere in `AppShell` to handle the final AWS signing).
+  - **Fetching & UI Feedback:** Finally, it performs an AJAX `fetch` request using `window.signedFetch` (created by the runtime when needed).
 Based on the HTTP response status, it either reloads the page, navigates to `data-redirect`, or automatically reveals a hidden error element defined by `data-error-target` containing the JSON error message sent back by the server.
 - **Rule [API Mutations Only]:** UI components must never mutate data directly.
 Browser mutations must target canonical `/api/*` endpoints owned by Go.
 - **Deployment note:** In development, browser calls stay same-origin and use the Astro/Vite `/api` proxy.
 In production/static builds, browser calls target Go through `PUBLIC_API_BASE_URL`.
+- **Rule [Auth Header]:** Protected browser mutations and confirm-modal requests attach the bearer token through `X-Trackstack-Authorization` so the deployed CloudFront -> Lambda path stays compatible with SigV4 origin signing.
 - **Rule [SigV4 Forms - CRITICAL]:** ANY form triggering a mutation must use the `data-api-form` attribute to be intercepted by `ApiFormHandler.astro`.
 - **Rule [Go Boundary]:** The browser should call Go-owned `/api/*` endpoints directly.
 Astro does not own API adapter routes.
 - **Rule [Timestamp Ownership]:** Calorie quick-add and manual meal logging should let the Go backend stamp the current UTC timestamp unless the product explicitly adds a backdating feature.